ellery-it/odoo-serial-scale-drivers/README.md

 # Description
-[Odoo IotBox](https://www.odoo.com/documentation/16.0/applications/productivity/iot.html) allows to connect an external scale to [Odoo](https://github.com/odoo/odoo).
+[Odoo Iot Box](https://www.odoo.com/documentation/16.0/applications/productivity/iot.html) allows to connect an external scale to [Odoo](https://github.com/odoo/odoo).
 Unfortunately, altough infrastructure is coded to easily implement additional drivers, only drivers for two protocols are provided out-of-the-box ( Mettled Toledo 8217 and Adam AZExtra)
-That's why we started to write additional drivers for Odoo IotBox to read weigths from some other scales.
+That's why we started to write additional drivers for Odoo Iot Box to read weigths from some other scales.

 # Supports
 - Kern EOC: just reads weigth in ASK mode with Remote control instructions.
-Accepts weigth without taking into account if scale is in stable or unstable state
+Accepts weigth without taking into account if scale is in stable or unstable state (See [Kern EOC manual](https://dok.kern-sohn.com/manuals/files/English/eoc-ba-e-1920.pdf))
 - Kern DE: Accepts weigth without taking into account if scale is in stable or unstable state.
 Need to set baud rate to 9600 and  weighing units to Kg on the scale.
-(See kern manual https://www.kern-sohn.com/manuals/files/English/DE-BA-e-1356.pdf)
+(See [Kern DE manual](https://www.kern-sohn.com/manuals/files/English/DE-BA-e-1356.pdf) )

 # Install
-*connect with ssh (i.e. putty) to iotbox (default hostname: `raspberrypi` ) from the same lan and login with username and password (default: pi/raspberry)*
+*connect with ssh (i.e. putty) to Iot Box (default hostname: `raspberrypi` ) from the same lan and login with username and password (default: pi/raspberry)*

     git clone https://github.com/ellery-it/odoo-serial-scale-drivers.git